haaboo/r/_episodes/05-Tidy-Data.md

 > ## Challenge 3
 >
-> Open the file `plates.xlsx` (download [here]({{ page.root }}/data/gapminder_sex_ratios.csv)).
+> Open the file `plates.xlsx` (download [here]({{ page.root }}/data/plates.xlsx)).
 This is a very common format to store data
 > from 96-well plates.
 What would this look like if it was tidy?
 Discuss the steps you would need to go through to convert it to a tidy format.
 {: .challenge}

-As well as consistency of the underlying data structure, packages in the tidyverse are also all compatible with the `%>%` operator.

-There is a tidyverse package, which doesn't have any functionality, except to import core packages of the tidyverse.
+There is a tidyverse package, which doesn't have any functionality, except to attach core packages of the tidyverse.

 ~~~
 library(tidyverse)